LeRoi/bidintel/README.md

 # bidintel
-Get information on how to bid at classes
+Get information on how to bid at classes.